-Whether you have wood or metal stud framing, before your drywall installation starts, it is crucial that you double check it.
+Whether you have wood or metal stud framing, before your drywall installation starts, it is crucial that you double-check it.
 Walk around the basement a couple of times to see whether everything is intact.
-To stay safe, know that for the drywall nails to stick, the blocking should be 2 x 4s at wall’s edge.
-Also, bowing sticks leaning toward the room result in a bumpy drywall.
+To stay safe, know that for the drywall nails to stick, the blocking should be 2 x 4s at the wall’s edge.
+Also, bowing sticks leaning toward the room result in bumpy drywall.
 Usually, drywall companies in Toronto fix framing issues before they start with the installation.
 So if you find problems, discuss things with your drywall contractors to find adequate solutions.

 RENTING A STORAGE UNIT

 Dealing with the excessive noise can be hard, so if you want peace and quiet, it’s better to avoid the house during installation.
 Drywall installation is noisy, messy, and dusty.
-This is why you should remove all furniture and electrical devices like TV’s and laptops from the basement.
+This is why you should remove all furniture and electrical devices like TVs and laptops from the basement.
 Some homeowners decide to rent out storage units during the installation.
 However, you can also cover your furniture with protective foil and nylon.
 This will save you tons of time and effort for cleaning the items from dust and debris.

 BLOCKING THE HVAC

 Dust also travels through HVAC’s and air ducts.
 There have been cases where the drywall installation in the basement caused massive dust spreading throughout the entire house, solely because of air ducts.
 You don’t want to have to clean the entire house from drywall dust, so try to avoid such scenarios by simply plugging out the HVAC and Heat while the installation lasts.
-When the dust settles to the floor, you can turn them back on.
+When the dust settles on the floor, you can turn them back on.

 Basement insulation is the key to having an efficient and comfortable home.
 Spray foam in Toronto is a very common choice since it is airtight, durable, and water-resistant.
 Additionally, it takes much less time for applying, compared to the other options.
 Basement insulation is also great if you want to avoid noise from the upstairs.
 This is “a must” if you plan to rent the area and make some extra cash on the side.
-Plus, you might not have to vacate the home during the drywall installation if your basement is properly insulated to begin with.
+Plus, you might not have to vacate the home during the drywall installation if your basement is properly insulated, to begin with.